 As per the provisions included in this new section, TDS will be deducted at source if the accumulated balance at the time of withdrawal is more than Rs.
-30000 and the provident fund account holder has served less than five years in an organization.
+30000 and the PF account holder has served less than five years in an organization.

 - TDS will be deducted at 10%, provided PAN is submitted.
 However, if the provident fund holder furnishes Form No. 15G or 15H, then no tax will be deducted at source.